rhys117/DevOps-Resources/docker-kubernetes-course/useful-commands.md

 ```

 # Creating a Secret via CL
-Create a secret (pass in with env variables to pods)
+Create a secret from literal (as opposed from file).
+Can be pased into pods as env.
 ```
-kubectl create secret generic <secret name> --from-literal(as opposed from file) key=value
+kubectl create secret generic <secret name> --from-literal key=<value>
 ```